 You are so right @timshuwy.
 Solution Workbench is a nice tool but makes source control difficult.

 What if the Solution Workbench could pull from a source code repository?
-That way you can could do a Pull Request for each item in the version you want right into the workbench.
+That way you can could do a pull for each item in the version you want right into the workbench.
 Anyway, it still would be nice to easily revert changes and to compare code to new releases.
 Hmm

 This would be wonderful!